Legacy Application Stats

 API Quick Reference

-Some applications use tens of thousands of server IP addresses to deliver images, videos, and metadata.
-Payloads can be up to 100 MB per application, so we do not provide an index for this endpoint.
+ProTip: some applications use tens of thousands of server IP addresses to deliver images, videos, and metadata.
+Payloads can be up to 100 MB per application.

 Data Payload

-The Netify Application Stats Data Feed is an API that provides the following application details:
+The Netify Legacy Application Stats Data Feed is an API that provides the following application details:

 - Domains